-The proposal shall not take effect until all regulatory actions required with respect to the proposal are completed.
+The proposal shall not take effect until all regulatory actions required with respect

 IV.
 Solicitation of Comments

 Interested persons are invited to submit written data, views and arguments concerning the foregoing, including whether the proposed rule change is consistent with the Act.
 Comments may be submitted by any of the following methods: